 How did I end up at Hillstone eating a burger?
 Well, I had finally decided that today was the day I would hit up Morton’s in Coral Gables.
 So I’m walking over there (I work a block away back then), and I glance over into

 Houston’s Hillstone (about a year after my visit, this location was rebranded to Hillstone).
 I can see that the bar stools are almost all empty.
 Was this a sign?
 I took it as one, and now there was a change of plans.

-I walk in, and I could not believe I was finally inside of Hillstone.
+I walk in, and I could not believe I was finally inside Hillstone (201 Miracle Mile).
 When I drive by, I always see the lines and think, there is no way I would wait in those lines to eat.
 But here I am, so I take a seat at the bar & order a refreshing Coke.